krishna-s-koyyalamudi/The-Hunt/docs/sprintplanning.md

 1. Implement - As a User, I want to serve as a designer of the quest I create.
 [J100](http://cs04.nwmissouri.edu/browse/GDPGAM-100)

 1. Design - As a user, I want to accept the team invite and become a team player or reject it.
-[J79](http://cs04.nwmissouri.edu/browse/GDPGAM-100)
+[J79](http://cs04.nwmissouri.edu/browse/GDPGAM-100) [image of team invite](https://github.com/Krishna-Koyyalamudi/The-Hunt/blob/master/UI/UI_Screens/TeamInvite.png)

 1. Implement - As a user, I want to accept the team invite and become a team player or reject it.
-[J107](http://cs04.nwmissouri.edu/browse/GDPGAM-107)
+[J107](http://cs04.nwmissouri.edu/browse/GDPGAM-107) [team invite image](https://github.com/Krishna-Koyyalamudi/The-Hunt/blob/master/UI/UI_Screens/TeamInvite.png)

 1. Design - As a user, After three days, if I wont accept invite, assume rejection.
 [J78](http://cs04.nwmissouri.edu/browse/GDPGAM-78)